BUTTERFLY

 Leveraging Outdoor Recreation Trends for Leisure App Design

-Outdoor recreation significantly contributes to the U.S. economy, with activities ranging from hiking and camping to festivals and transportation services.
-This case study analyzes data from the U.S. Bureau of Economic Analysis (BEA) to better understand the trends shaping this industry.
-It identifies opportunities for leisure apps to cater to evolving consumer preferences.
+Outdoor recreation plays a major role in the U.S. economy, encompassing activities such as hiking, camping, festivals, and transportation services.
+This case study uses data from the U.S. Bureau of Economic Analysis (BEA), specifically the Outdoor Recreation Satellite Account (ORSA), to analyze industry trends and identify opportunities for leisure apps to align with changing consumer preferences.

 Source of Data: